lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts7.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/greykite_input.png" width="806" height="364" />
 </p>

 Greykite has obviously better user experience, the problem in Kats is caused by product design or software design?
 Lady H. thinks it's both.
-Lots of giant companies don't have a good lead in product or software design, but because these companies still make lots of money, user experience problems stay there for a longer time.
-Sign... 😔

 Does this mean Greykite is better than Kats on everything?
 Let's see! 😉

 #
 <p align="left">